exercism/python/concepts/numbers/about.md

 -12
 ```

-Hex numbers are written/printed with `0x` prefix:
+Hex numbers are prefixed with `0x`:

 ```python
 # Hex numbers start with 0x.